bobbydmartino/ml_build/README.md

 			- group
 			- (default user is arc_user, to change edit in group/passwd/dockerfile/ and rename the arc_user dir)
 		- misc/
-			- random crap I don't know where else to put (just reference in the Dockerfile)
+			- lab and notebook
-		- arc_user/
+		- user/
 			- user home directory for container env
 			- keep scripts for cronjobs, etc.
 		- init